-It is also occasionally useful to have a program depend on some other target which is not actually part of that program.
-This can be done using the 'prog_DEPENDENCIES' variable.
+It is also occasionally useful to have a program depend on some other target that is not actually part of that program.
+This can be done using the prog_DEPENDENCIES variable.
 Each program depends on the contents of such a variable, but no further interpretation is done.

-If 'prog_DEPENDENCIES' is not supplied, it is computed by Automake.
-The automatically-assigned value is the contents of 'prog_LDADD', with most configure substitutions, '-1', '-L', '-dlopen' and '-dlpreopen' options removed.
-The configure substitutions that are left in are only '\$(LIBOBJS)' and '\$(ALLOCA)'; these are left because it is known that they will not cause an invalid value for 'prog_DEPENDENCIES' to be generated.
+If prog_DEPENDENCIES is not supplied, it is computed by Automake.
+The automaticallyassigned value is the contents of prog_LDADD, with most configure substitutions, -1, -L, -dlopen and -dlpreopen options removed.
+The configure substitutions that are left in are only '\$(LIBOBJS)' and '\$(ALLOCA)'; these are left because it is known that they will not cause an invalid value for prog_DEPENDENCIES to be generated.